 Letters of Credit

 From time to time, Alico may be involved in litigation relating to claims arising out of its operations in the normal course of business.
-There are no current legal proceedings to which the Company is a party or of which any of its property is subject that it believes will have a material adverse effect on its financial position, results of operations or cash flows.
+There are no other current legal proceedings to which the Company is a party or of which any of its property is subject that it believes will have a material adverse effect on its financial position, results of operations or cash flows.